 2012 3 464,5

 2015 3 437,2

 2017 3 816,4

-As the chart shows, the coldest year with the highest number of day degrees in the last 7 years was the year 2017, and the warmest year with the lowest number of day degrees was year 2014.
+As the chart shows, the coldest year with the highest number of day degrees in the last decade was the year 2010, and the warmest year with the lowest number of day degrees was year 2014.